 Feature Descriptor is set to one.
 The Number of Blocks field shall be set to either the value returned by the READ FORMAT CAPACITIES command or 0xFFFFFFF.
 The drive shall accept either value.
-If any other value is sent by the host, then the drive shall terminate the command with CHECK CONDITION status and set sense bytes (Sense Key/ASC/ASCQ) to ILLEGAL REQUEST/ILLEGAL VALUE IN PARAMETER BLOCK.
+If the host sends any other value, then the drive shall terminate the command with CHECK CONDITION status and set sense bytes (Sense Key/ASC/ASCQ) to ILLEGAL REQUEST/ILLEGAL VALUE IN PARAMETER BLOCK.
 Implementation of background format is mandatory.

-The Type Dependent Parameter is shown in Table 13.
+The Type Dependent Parameter is shown in Table 21.